swisspost/design-system/.changeset/eleven-keys-work.md

 '@swisspost/design-system-styles': patch
 ---

-Updated the style of Headings with design token
+Updated the style of Headings (h1-h6) using design tokens.